-A talk by Dima Vishnevetsky really sensibilized me for using more SVGs.
-He for example had some interesting examples of micro interactions with SVG on input fields, showed that cool animations can be done, and reminded everyone that SVG is such a slim format with so much power.
+A talk by Dima Vishnevetsky really sensitized me for using more SVGs.
+He for example had some interesting examples of micro-interactions with SVG on input fields, showed that cool animations can be done, and reminded everyone that SVG is such a slim format with so much power.
 He also pointed out that SVGs are great for Vue.js, because they can be built easily with a component.

-Main takeaway from his talk: Ask youself if it could be done in SVG.
+The main takeaway from his talk: Ask yourself if it could be done in SVG.
 If yes... do it in SVG!

-Climate change is also the responsability of developers
+Climate change is also the responsibility of developers